 - Using a Ruler, Paper, and Pen

-Do you not have a printer at home or a tape measure?
-There is still a way you can work out your band size.
-All you need is some paper and scissors, a ruler and a pen or pencil.
+Do you need a printer at home or a tape measure?
+There is still a way to work out your band size.
+All you need is paper, scissors, a ruler, and a pen or pencil.